 a.
 My what about gender?

 b.
-I guess my feels range anywhere from anger and frustration to happiness and exhilaration.
+I guess my feelings range anywhere from anger and frustration to happiness and exhilaration.

 c.
 Gender confuses me.
 I don’t know why it is the way it is.